minerllabs/baselines/general/chainerrl/README.md

 In order to utilize original dataset in our BC/GAIL settings, we employed following conversion procedures.

-### Expert dataset conversion
+### Frame skipping

 Since expert data have no `frameskip`, we compressed several frames (8 in experiments) to unified one.
 Actions of a unified frame is replaced by one of compressed frames whose absolute value is maximum.

+## Action space settings

+In BC/GAIL, it contains 3 options: `discrete`, `continuous`, and `multi-dimensional-softmax`.
+These settings represent one discrete action, a set of continuous actions, and a set of discrete actions respectively.
+In `discrete` and `multi-dimensional-softmax` settings, it utilize the following action space conversion.

 ### Action space conversion

 Both agents utilizes the following camera discretization.
 BC also converted overall action sets to a discrete action space.
-It is basically same as those of RL agents.
+It is basically same as those of RL agents, except that it has more candidates of camera actions.
 Actions of experts are casted to only one of the discrete actions.

 #### Camera discretization
 Since ranges of yaw, pitch `[-180, 180]` are quite large especially for GAIL, we limited it to `[-10, 10]` respectively.
-Also, we converted this continuous range to a discrete spaces linearly (in these experiments, we modified to 7 discrete actions).
+Also, we converted this continuous range to equally spaced discrete actions.
+- In these experiments, we modified to 7 discrete actions. (i.e., `-10`, `-6.66`, `-3.33`, `0`, `3.33`, `6.66`, and `10`).

+#### Pitch control

+In BC, pitch control is disabled.
+While in GAIL, it is allowed.
+These parameters are speficied by the `--allow-pitch` option.